 Although conventional medical science often treats all human bodies the same, the fact remains that there are several distinct blood types, many differently sized and proportioned skeletal systems, and a plethora of genes with many different versions.
-Basically, you are unique; and while that fact is often used as encouragement, the uniqueness of each person complicates the understanding of human health and create conditions where the body is saddled with an extreme lack of energy.
+Basically, you are unique; and while that fact is often used as encouragement, the uniqueness of each person complicates the understanding of human health.
+And, in some cases, it can cause problems associated with an extreme lack of energy.

-The body has several mechanisms to naturally deal with stress, which combined form the NeuroEndoMetabolic (NEM) response system.
-The NEM response thwarts the onslaught of stress by using many systems in the body, including the skeletal system, immune system, endocrine system, lymphatic system, and circulatory system.
+The body has several mechanisms to naturally deal with stress, which combine to form the NeuroEndoMetabolic (NEM) response system.
+The NEM response thwarts the onslaught of stress by activating many systems in the body, including the skeletal system, immune system, endocrine system, lymphatic system, and circulatory system.
 Each system works in coordination with the others, not in an isolated fashion (as conventional medicine often assumes).

 The central system in control of the body’s stress response is the neuroendocrine system, which conventional medicine does acknowledge.
 This system consists of the hypothalamic-pituitary-adrenal (HPA) axis and hormonal glands, which keep the brain on high alert, pumping more blood when needed.
 However, it's up to the adrenal glands, resting on top of the two kidneys, to secrete over fifty hormones to combat stress.
 Of the many hormones secreted, one of the most important is cortisol, commonly known as the stress hormone.

 Chronic stress eventually overloads your body.
 When the stress levels become intolerable, your body barely functions in its daily routines, hormonal production becomes deregulated, and cortisol output drops.
 This is known as Adrenal Fatigue Syndrome (AFS) and it affects many people in the modern world.

 Commonly observed symptoms as the condition worsens are: